DEF LEPPARD 2019 Rock And Roll Hall Of Fame (Setlist/Speeches/Show Report)

 The band's first time in Brooklyn sinceon the Rock Of Ages tour.

-The 34th annual induction ceremony where Brain May of Queen inducted the band into the hall 13 years after the were first eligible.
+The 34th annual induction ceremony where Brian May of Queen inducted the band into the hall 13 years after the were first eligible.

 Fan voting ended on 9th December 2018 with Def Leppard winning by 119,803 votes ahead of Stevie Nicks.
 The official final total for fan votes was 547,647 votes.